Authentic experiences to seek out when experiencing Britain and its culture as a visitor.

 Buckingham Palace, Windsor Castle, Sandringham, Balmoral

 An authentic experience?
-These are the places that the queen lives for at least some time during each year, so they are still used for their intended purpose, the visitors tours take you around many of the state rooms that are used.
+These are the places that the queen lives for at least some time during each year, so they are still used for their intended purpose, the visitor tours take you around many of the state rooms that are used.
 They are also places that are visited in large numbers by the British themselves, having a look at where the royal family live and see what royal privilege means today, so I reckon they just about get in the "authentic" description.

 While there are other Royal Palaces and residences where the queen stays during official visits, these are the ones where she lives.
 Visitors are admitted mostly when the queen is not home, if the Royal Standard is flying it signifies the queen is in residence.